shamique202/minesweeper/README.md

 - Github

+- Responsive Design

 ## Minimum Viable Product (MVP):
 -   As a user, I should be able to click any cell to reveal it
 -  As a user, I should be able to see the scoreboard
 - As a user, I should be able to see the timer
 -  As a user, I should see a message if I win or lose the game
 -  As a user, I should be able to restart the game at any time
+-  As a user, I should be able to view the game on multiple devices via Responsive Design

 ## Next Steps:
 -  Allow user input for board size